tmkim/t-planet/README.md

         So my main concern here is doing things modally and making sure states are saved properly But I want to make sure certain logic doesn't occur until button is pressed, or it will take too long to load.

+        OK so I got some basic functionality working, need to make buttons prettier.
+        Also slight issue with "good" where it doesn't always move on to the next FC Stack closes and resets after completion
+            -- having issue with reset